FRIDAY PONY & HORSE SHOW

 Sections:

 • 1.
-Best Costume: - Open – age 18 years and under as of January 1, this year.
-(Judged for best overall Costume)
+Theme Costume: “Under the Sea” - Open – age 18 years and under as of January 1, this year.
+(Judged for best overall Costume).

 • 2.
 Junior Showmanship: age 12 and under, (Judged on turnout and showing of horse and handler; cleanliness and manners to count)